zentrope/fickle/readme.md

 # Fickle

 Challenge: Make a switcher app to adjust both dark/light mode and the background picture to my taste.

-The main idea is to.
+Goals:

+ - Menu app
+ - No interface builder
+ - Use AppleScript to update appearance
+ - Drag/drop images
+ - App Sandbox compatible

 ## License